By Gary Sheftick and 1st Lt. Lauren Warner

 “It will stick with you forever,” he said.

-Maloney deployed to Iraq in 2005 and spent a year at Camp Anaconda near Balad, serving as a wheeled vehicle mechanic with Headquarters and Headquarters Detachment of the 1st Battalion, 142nd Aviation Regiment.
+Maloney later deployed to Iraq in 2005 and spent a year at Camp Anaconda near Balad, serving as a wheeled vehicle mechanic with Headquarters and Headquarters Detachment of the 1st Battalion, 142nd Aviation Regiment.